-At the time of its opening, the Grand Canyon Hotel was feted as a remarkable achievement.
+When it opened, the Grand Canyon Hotel was feted as a remarkable achievement.
 Hert cites a glowing quote from the Livingston Daily Enterprise about the Canyon Hotel:

 In the planning and building of the new Canyon Hotel, Architect Robert C. Reamer has surpassed even the triumph which he achieved in the famous Old Faithful Inn.
 That gigantic rustic structure always looked to me as though it had grown out of the world-old ground where it stands an everlasting monument to the genius and ingenuity of Architect Reamer who contrived and created it.

 Reau Campbell took the new hotel into account with the release of a revised edition of Campbell’s Complete Guide in 1913:

 In August, 1910, work was begun on the construction of the new Cañon Hotel at the Grand Canyon of the Yellowstone, an achievement worthy of note in Park history.